preciofishbone/OmniaDocsG2/contribute-to-doc/index.rst

 .. image:: edit-on-github-pen.png

 4. Edit the text as needed.
-5. Scrol down to the bottom of the page.
+5. Scroll down to the bottom of the page.
 6. Type a comment about the changes you made.
 7. Select "Create a **new branch** for this commit and start a pull request".
 8. Type a title for the changes (dashboard-edits in the example below).